MSentimental/AetherCipher/README.md

-# OracleCipher
+# AtherCipher

+- By MSentimental - built in one day

-Oracle Cipher - mathematically built upon SHA-256.
+Aether Cipher - mathematically built upon SHA-256.